ptomulik/testmd/rst/README.rst

 scons-doxygen-template
 ======================

-Template module to generate documentation with Doxygen_ and SCons_.
-Uses scons_doxygen_ tool to run Doxygen from a SCons script.
+SCons_ tool to generate Doxyfile for Doxygen_.
+The generated Doxyfile may be further used by scons_doxygen_ tool.

 Usage example
 -------------